toddaustin/select-in-where-clause/README.md

 # Using subqueries or Using a SELECT statement in a WHERE clause

-This snippet came about because I needed to reference the same table to select a store to get its Region, but then use the result of that query to SELECT all stores that had the same matching Region.
+This snippet came about because I needed to reference the same table to select a store to get its Region; then use the result of that query to SELECT all stores that had the same matching Region.

 #### SQL Table: rStore